judovana/java-runtime-decompiler/README.md

 ```
 $ mvn clean install -DskipTests -Pimages -Plegacy
 ```
-if the development command was never run, then  plugins profile must be included
+if the development command was never run, then  plugins profile must be included and `plugins-build.sh` run.
 ```
+$ sh runtime-decompiler/plugins-build.sh
 $ mvn clean install -DskipTests -Pimages -Plegacy -PdownloadPlugins
 ```
 Note, that tests requires valid DISPLAY, to have some top level components (like HexEditor) pass